-- Networking information (IP address).
-Furthermore, appliance templates do not support multiple NICs, therefore only the first NIC is taken into consideration. - SSH keys.
+• Networking information (IP address).
+In the case of Windows systems, or with NIC cards managed with NetworkManager, only the first NIC is taken into consideration.

+• SSH keys.
 You will need to manually add the ssh keys to the install profile.